FSA – Flexible Spending Account Fact Sheet

 In addition, you’ll receive The HG Advantage card to make it easy to pay for eligible services and products not covered by your health insurance.
 When you use the card, payments are automatically withdrawn from your account.
 Just swipe the card and go.
 Most expenses can be validated through the card transaction but you may be prompted to provide a copy of the receipt for certain transactions (in accordance with IRS regulations).
 When required, receipts can be sent easily by uploading online to either the Consumer Portal or, through the mobile app.

-A Healthcare FSA could save you money if you or your family members:
+A Flex Spending Account for health care – or Healthcare FSA – could save you money if you or your family members:

 • Have out-of-pocket expenses like co-pays, coinsurance, or deductibles for medical, prescription, dental or vision plans